-Toum (Middle Eastern Garlic Sauce Recipe) is the perfect balance between light and fluffy + rich and creamy with tons of garlic flavor!
-You can use it as a dip for vegetables, flatbread, or grilled chicken, or as a condiment for just about any sandwich.
+This Toum recipe for Middle Eastern whipped garlic sauce is the perfect balance between light and fluffy + rich and creamy with tons of garlic flavor!
+You can use it as a dip for raw vegetables, flatbread, or grilled chicken, or as a condiment for just about any sandwich.

-The first time I had Toum was in Damascus, Syria and it was served for dipping along with Shish Tawook.
-The creamy lightness of Garlic Sauce is the perfect accompaniment to juicy marinated grilled chicken!
+The first time I had Toum was when I lived in Damascus, Syria.
+It was served as a dipping sauce along with Shish Tawook!
+One bite and I was hooked.
+The creamy lightness of this garlic sauce is the perfect accompaniment to juicy grilled chicken.

-Also called Toumiya, Toum is the Levantine pronunciation of the Arabic word for garlic, which is “thoum”.
-Basically, the name of this sauce is Garlic, which makes sense because that’s essentially the flavor you’ll get.
+Also called Toumiya (or Toumieh), Toum is the Levantine pronunciation of the Arabic word for garlic, which is “thoum”.
+Basically, the name of this sauce is “garlic”, which makes sense because that’s essentially the flavor you’ll get.

-- Add garlic and salt to a food processor and process until the garlic turns into a paste.
+- Add the garlic and salt to a food processor, and process until the garlic turns into a paste.

 - With the motor running, drizzle in the oil 1 or 2 drops at a time.
 Once 1/4 cup of the oil is added, drizzle it in a thin stream instead of drop-by-drop.